MiragianCycle/open_stories/The10Commands/ResearchNotes/The10CommandsResearch.md

  Short: it is a reflection of my political leaning.

- Long: Capitalism is the pointy-end with which we have poked, and continue to poke, this planet - repeatedly, and disastrously, since the Industrial Revolution.
+ Long: Capitalism is the sharp and pointy-end with which we have poked and desecrated, and continue to desecrate, our planet - repeatedly, and disastrously, since the Industrial Revolution.

- Climate change is man-made, yes, but capitalism made man do it.
+ Climate change is man-made.
+Capitalism made man do it.

  **I don't agree with your politics**